 Depending on your vehicle and needs, the Costco tire center could offer a competitive deal.
 The best way to save is by replacing all four tires at once since you can find frequent deals with a bulk discount when you make a purchase.

 Plus, as a Costco member, you get ongoing maintenance benefits, including lifetime rotation and balancing, and inflation with nitrogen.
-There’s also a lifetime replacement warranty so that if you get a flat tire, you can get it fixed at Costco or receive a credit for whatever remaining tread there may be.
+There’s also a lifetime replacement warranty.
+Costco will fix your flat tire or credit you for any remaining tread you have.

-It’s pretty easy to figure out whether or not you’ll save money by using the Costco pharmacy because they post their pre-insurance prices online.
+It’s pretty easy to figure out whether you’ll save money by using the Costco pharmacy because they post their pre-insurance prices online.

 If you don’t have any kind of prescription insurance coverage, there’s also the Costco Member Prescription Program that can help you save.
 And for your animals, Costco’s pharmacy also carries pet medication.

 One of the major advantages of shopping at Costco is its convenient return policy.
-While some things like electronics need to be returned within 90 days, most Costco purchases can generally be returned after — wait for it — two years.
+The return period for most Costco purchases is two years.
+However, some items, like electronics, must be returned within 90 days.
 Because Costco members don’t usually abuse this policy, they can keep it extremely customer-focused.

 After two years, there may still be a possibility to return an item, you just need a manager to sign off on it.
 While perishables obviously aren’t included in the two-year timeframe, you can return those items within a reasonable period.